 - “Just checking in on the sales/management/etc. position”

-Essentially, you’re going to want your subject line to clearly note your intentions with your email.
+Essentially, you’re going to want your subject line to note your intentions with your email clearly.
 Do not include slang or emojis in the subject title-- you will want the email subject line to reflect your professionalism.
 Please do not leave the subject line blank either, as you really want to grab your hiring manager’s attention when they check their mail.

 Drafting Your Follow-Up Email (After No Response)

 There are many things you should include in your email body to be effective.
 These include: